 Let’s face it—REI Pebble is a bit more expensive than its competitors.
-While it is fantastic software, it can be hard to justify its cost since other CRMs are substantially cheaper (even free in some cases).
+While it is fantastic software, it can be hard to justify its cost since other CRMs are substantially cheaper (even free sometimes).

 Fortunately, for those who are interested in Pebble solely as a direct mail processor and don’t care about (or can’t afford) other CRM features, I would check out their Starter plan.

-For less than what you would pay for a full plan, you can use a basic Pebble account to take advantage of everything the Campaigns section has to offer!
+For less than what you would pay for a full plan, you can use a basic Pebble account to take advantage of everything the Campaigns section offers!

-Here’s a tutorial that walks you through exactly how to set up and process mail on a Starter plan.
+Here’s a tutorial that teaches you how to set up and process mail on a Starter plan.

-Whether someone is just getting started or they’ve been flipping land for years, it’s pretty hard to beat what Pebble offers when it comes to direct mail.
+Whether someone is just getting started or has been flipping land for years, it’s pretty hard to beat what Pebble offers regarding direct mail.

 On the price of mail alone, they are extremely competitive.
-While cheaper options exist, I don’t know of any other direct mail company that provides the degree of flexibility and control that Pebble does.
+While cheaper options exist, I don’t know of any other direct mail company that provides Pebble's degree of flexibility and control.

-Overall, I feel REI Pebble is one of the best land investing CRM solutions on the market right now.
+Overall, I feel REI Pebble is one of the best land investing CRM solutions on the market.

-However, due to its price, Pebble may not be a good fit for people who have limited working capital.
+However, Pebble may not be a good fit for people with limited working capital due to its price.
 Unless, of course, you are using Pebble only to process direct mail through their Starter plan.
-REI Pebble is one of the best options I know of and I would encourage almost anyone to give it some serious thought.
+REI Pebble is one of the best options I know of, and I would encourage almost anyone to give it some serious thought.